Causes For Eyelashes Falling Out

 By Stop Using Eyelash Curlers:

 Unknowingly, women who use eyelash curlers will tug at their lashes when using their curler.
 Avoid using this as much as possible.
-Eyelash curlers not only damage your lashes by pressing and tugging them but also, eyelash curlers are the perfect breeding ground for bacteria and this may cause an infection in your eyes.
+Eyelash curlers not only damage your lashes by pressing and pulling them but also, eyelash curlers are the perfect breeding ground for bacteria, and this may cause an infection in your eyes.